Gambling Relapse: What to Do in the First 24 Hours

 • Who can I reach out to for support in my recovery journey?

-Taking the time to answer these questions can help you understand your relationship with gambling and guide your recovery efforts.
+Answering these questions can deepen your understanding of your relationship with gambling and guide your recovery efforts.

-While self-help strategies can be effective, there are times when professional support may be necessary.
+While self-help strategies can be effective, there are times when professional support is necessary.
 Consider reaching out for help if:

 • Your gambling behavior is causing significant distress or impacting your daily life.